 - Be aware of and prepared for extreme weather.

 - Keep an eye out for snakes, spiders, and scorpions (some of which are poisonous).
 Thankfully, we didn’t see any on our visit!

 - Don’t get lost.
 With the vastness of the park, it’s easy to lose your bearings.
-You can avoid this by staying on marked paths, keeping parking lots within eyesight, and carrying a map and compass.
+You can avoid this by staying on marked paths, keeping the road or parking lot within eyesight, and carrying a map and compass.
 The park service recommends hiking in groups and carrying a fully charged cell phone so you can call 911 if needed.
-If you do get lost, it’s important to stop wandering and stay in one spot until help arrives.
+If you do get lost, stop wandering and stay in one spot until help arrives.

-- Keep an eye out for unexploded ordinance!
-As mentioned earlier, the park is surrounded by a missile range.
-Do not touch any strange objects you find; instead, make a note of their location and report them.
+- Keep an eye out for unexploded ordinance.
+The park is surrounded by a missile range.
+Do not touch any strange objects you find.
+Make a note of their location, then report them to a park ranger.

-- Learn More: Visit the Monument’s website to learn more about this amazing place’s history and geology, and to find other visitor information.
+Visit the park’s website to learn more about this amazing place’s history and geology, the latest park conditions, and for additional visitor information.